pmichaillat/unemployment/syllabus.md

 #### Presentation of readings

-Most Tuesday class meetings will be devoted to discussing readings.
+Tuesday class meetings will be devoted to discussing readings.

 To lead the discussion, students will give 10-minute presentations that summarize the readings for the week.
 Each student will give several presentations during the quarter (the exact number of presentations will depend on the enrollment).
-The presentations will be scheduled in advance.
+The presentations will be [scheduled in advance](https://github.com/pmichaillat/unemployment/blob/main/schedule.md).

-Each presentation should have [6 slides addressing the following questions](https://github.com/pmichaillat/unemployment/blob/main/presentations/readings/template.pdf):
+Each presentation should have 6 slides addressing the following questions:

 1. CONTEXT: How does the paper relate to the lecture material?
 How does it contribute to the course material?
 2. QUESTION: What is the research question addressed by the paper?